Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 The Influence of Cycle Irregularities on Pregnancy Risk Near Periods

-Many women experience irregular cycles due to stress, illness, hormonal imbalances like PCOS (Polycystic Ovary Syndrome), thyroid issues, or changes in lifestyle such as weight fluctuations or travel.
+Many women experience irregular cycles due to stress, illness, hormonal imbalances like PCOS (Polycystic Ovary Syndrome), thyroid issues, perimenopause, postpartum changes, breastfeeding, or changes in lifestyle such as weight fluctuations or travel.
 These irregularities cause shifts in timing that throw off predictions about fertile windows.

 For example:

-- Anovulatory cycles produce bleeding without actual release of an egg but may confuse timing.
+• Anovulatory cycles can produce bleeding without the usual release of an egg, which may confuse timing and make calendar-based predictions unreliable.

-Because of these factors, even if intercourse occurs one day before an expected period date based on calendar counting alone, there remains a slim chance that conception could happen if ovulation unexpectedly occurred later.
+Because of these factors, even if intercourse occurs one day before an expected period date based on calendar counting alone, there remains a slim chance that conception could happen if the timing of ovulation or bleeding has been misread.

 Sperm Survival and Fertilization Odds Near Menstruation

 Sperm’s ability to survive inside the female reproductive tract plays a critical role here.
-In ideal conditions—such as fertile cervical mucus—sperm can live up to five days waiting for an egg.
+In favorable conditions—especially around fertile cervical mucus—sperm can live up to five days waiting for an egg.
+ACOG explains that the fertile window is wider than a single day because sperm can live in the body for as long as 5 days, while an egg survives for about 12 to 24 hours after ovulation.

 If intercourse happens one day before your period:

-- If you have a typical luteal phase (~14 days post-ovulation), no viable egg should be present; thus fertilization odds are near zero.
+• If you have a typical luteal phase and your true period starts the next day, no viable egg should be present; thus fertilization odds are extremely low.

 This survival window means timing intercourse relative only to bleeding dates isn’t always foolproof for avoiding pregnancy or confirming infertility near periods.